 APS provide essential information to pedestrians who are blind or who have low vision by alerting them to the status of the walk cycle via auditory, visual, and vibrotactile cues.

-Accessible Pedestrian Signals (APS) are devices that provide auditory, visual, and tactile information to pedestrians with vision and hearing loss so they can know when it is safe to cross at a signalized intersection.
-They essentially translate pedestrian warning signals to other sensory formats, enabling people with disabilities to navigate cities safely and comfortably.
+Accessible Pedestrian Signals (APS) are devices that provide auditory, visual, and vibrotactile information to pedestrians who are blind or who have low vision, who may also have hearing loss, so they can know when they should begin to cross at a signalized intersection.
+They essentially translate visual pedestrian information to other sensory formats, enabling people with disabilities to navigate cities safely and comfortably.

 Although APS have existed since the 1970s (with some devices dating back even earlier), they were not included in the Manual of Uniform Traffic Devices (MUTCD) until 2000.
-Since then, and compounded by an American Disability Act requirement for cities to develop “transition plans” to improve access to public spaces, their prevalence in the U.S. has and continues to grow.
+Since then, compounded by an Americans with Disabilities Act requirement for cities to develop “transition plans” to improve access to public spaces, their prevalence in the U.S. has continued to grow.

 A new kind of APS